-- 1. From Start, select All apps then Acer.
-Select Acer Recovery Management in the list of Acer apps. - 2.
+- 1. From Start, select Acer then Acer Recovery Management. - 2.
 Select the Restore tab and click Get Started to Choose an option.

-3. Select Remove everything to reset your PC back to its factory default.
+Select Remove everything to reset your PC back to its factory default.
 This process will reinstall your operating system and remove all of your personal files, apps, and settings.